pramilapandey/bike-share-data-analysis/README.md

 ```

-Then with these columns, I can now extract information to visualize monthly and weekly ridership patterns of both the casual and member rider type to gain what insight those data offers to help us solve our business task on how casual and member riders differ on their ride usage patterns.I then used the following query in postgresql to calculate monthly rides by the type of riders.
+Then with these columns, I can now extract information to visualize monthly and weekly ridership patterns of both the casual and member rider type to gain what insight those data offers to help us solve our business task on how casual and member riders differ on their ride usage patterns.
+I then used the following query in postgresql to calculate monthly rides by the type of riders.

 **Calculating rides by rider type and month of a year:**